jwdevos/netbackup/README.md

 #  for output.
 The paths for this are configured via CLI arguments.           #
 #  Run netbackup with the -h argument for more information.                   #
 #                                                                             #
+# Netbackup can e-mail a status report.
+The report is based on a              #
+#  Jinja2 template which is supplied in the same way as the CSV and           #
+#  ENV files.
+The report gets mailed via SMTP (tested with Office 365).       #
+#                                                                             #
 # At the top of the script, under "Global variables", supported device types  #
 #  and corresponding API URL's and netmiko commands are defined.              #
 #  Here, support for additional vendors can be added.
 Adding new vendors      #